awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-patch-windows-ami-autoscaling.md

 1. Choose **Execute automation**\.

-1. After execution completes, in the Amazon EC2 console, choose **Auto Scaling**, and then choose **Launch Configurations**\.
+1. After automation completes, in the Amazon EC2 console, choose **Auto Scaling**, and then choose **Launch Configurations**\.
 Verify that you see the new launch configuration, and that it uses the new AMI ID\.

 1. Choose **Auto Scaling**, and then choose **Auto Scaling Groups**\.
 Verify that the Auto Scaling group uses the new launch configuration\.